softwaresaved/byte-sized-rse/episodes/10-introduction.md

 ### Common IDE Features

-Let’s look at what most IDEs offer:
+Let’s look at what most IDEs offer - these features all work together to make your life easier when coding:

 - **Code editing** functionality with **syntax highlighting**
 - **Code completion** to speed up your typing by suggesting a set of possible (syntactically correct) code options